 Whilst it’s still very much a work in progress the target audience is all the grammar pedants out there who cannot sleep easily until every grammatical wrong in the world is righted (which clearly includes me).

-And last, but by no means least, I have a humorous greeting card range launching with eden.co.uk very soon and which will be part of their new ‘Moonpig-style’ product range.
-The cards are targeted at the Christian market and thus branded, 'Quipping the Saints'.
+And last, but by no means least, I have a humorous greeting card range launching very soon.
+The cards are targeted at the Christian market and thus branded, ‘Quipping the Saints‘.

 So, all in all, much to give thanks to God for and much to look forward to in 2021.